vectara/react-search/README.md

 ##### `isSummaryToggleInitiallyEnabled` (optional)

-If users can toggle summarization, whether the toggle should be enabled by defualt.
+If users can toggle summarization, whether the toggle should be enabled by default.

+##### `rerankingConfiguration` (optional)

+Specifies a search result reranker to use, along with its configuration.
+For more information, see our [docs on reranking](https://docs.vectara.com/docs/api-reference/search-apis/reranking).

 ### Power your own search UI with the useSearch hook